I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 6. Franciacorta (Lombardy)

-Franciacorta is the Italian sparkling wine of excellence, often compared to the best French Champagnes for its complexity and refinement.
-Produced using the classic method (bottle fermentation) in the hills of Franciacorta, in Lombardy, this wine is made mainly from Chardonnay, Pinot Noir and Pinot Blanc grapes.
+Franciacorta is the Italian sparkling wine of excellence, often compared to the best Champagne French for its complexity and refinement.
+Produced using the classic method (bottle fermentation) in the hills of Franciacorta, Lombardy, this wine is made primarily from Chardonnay, Pinot Noir and Pinot Blanc grapes.

 • Recommended pairings: Excellent with oysters, raw fish, sushi and shellfish dishes.